21 Mukhi Rudraksha: Benefits, Price & Complete Guide (The Rarest Bead in Existence)

 |---|---|---|---|

-| Certified genuine (X-ray + expert verified) | Nepal | Rs 10,00,000 -- Rs 50,00,000+ | Museum-grade rarity; transactions are private and undisclosed |
+| Certified genuine (X-ray + expert verified) | Nepal | Rs 10,00,000 to Rs 50,00,000+ | Museum-grade rarity.
+Sales are private and undisclosed. |

-| Certified genuine (X-ray + expert verified) | Indonesia | Rs 5,00,000 -- Rs 20,00,000 | Slightly more available than Nepal origin but still extraordinary |
+| Certified genuine (X-ray + expert verified) | Indonesia | Rs 5,00,000 to Rs 20,00,000 | A little more available than Nepal origin, but still rare |

-| Unverified / claimed only | Any | DO NOT PURCHASE | Without X-ray and multi-expert certification, any "21 Mukhi" is an unacceptable risk |
+| Unverified or claimed only | Any | DO NOT PURCHASE | Without X-ray and multi-expert certification, any "21 Mukhi" is too high a risk |

-Critical pricing context:
+Key pricing context:

 How to Wear the 21 Mukhi Rudraksha